Frequently Asked Questions (FAQs)

 General Questions

-What type of clinician is best for relationships or couples?
+What type of licensed clinician is best for relationships or couples?

-There are several types of professionals that can legally conduct therapy or counseling for relationships.
+There are several types of licensed professionals that can legally and ethically conduct therapy or counseling for relationships and couples.
 In the state of Illinois this includes a Licensed Clinical Professional Counselor (LCPC), a Licensed Clinical Social Worker (LCSW), a Licensed Psychologist (LP), or a Licensed Marriage and Family Therapist (LMFT).
-The licensure looks slightly different depending on state requirements, but these are the main clinicians ready to serve relationships without working under the supervision of another professional.
-Some clinicians choose to get additional elective certifications in various types of therapy, including Gottman Method Couples Therapy.
+The licensure looks slightly different in different states, but these are the main clinicians ready to serve relationships without working under the supervision of another professional in Illinois.
+Also, some clinicians choose to get additional elective certifications in various types of relationship or couples therapy, including Gottman Method Couples Therapy.

-Using evidenced-based practices, couples therapy or couples counseling success rate is approximately 70-75%.
-There are many factors that can support or inhibit the success of therapy that are out of the hands of the therapist.
-One of these limiting factors can include motivation level of the clients, and client involvement.
-When one or more partners does not want to be there, it shows in their level of participation and efforts in session.
-The success of the relationship is dependent upon full participation from all parties.
+Using evidenced-based practices, the general couples therapy success rate is approximately 70-75%.
+However, there are many factors that can support or inhibit the success of therapy.
+One of the limiting factors can include a low motivation level of one or both of the clients, and client involvement or participation in treatment.
+When one or more partners do not want to be there, it shows in their level of efforts in session.
+The success of therapy is dependent upon full participation from all parties.

-Couples or relationship therapy has the potential to help with almost anything that the partners would like to work on to improve their relationship functioning or prevent future relationship issues.
-This can include working through infidelity, bettering communication, defining roles and responsibilities, opening up the relationship, managing parenting differences, building trust, planning for the future, navigating the in-laws, adjusting to new life circumstances, managing conflict, improving intimacy, empty-nesting, and more!
+Couples therapy has the potential to help with almost anything that the partners would like to work on to improve their relationship functioning or prevent future relationship issues.
+This can include bettering communication, defining roles and responsibilities, repairing after infidelity, managing parenting differences, building trust, planning for the future, navigating the in-laws, adjusting to new life circumstances, managing conflict, empty-nesting, and more!

-Is relationship / couples therapy only for those that are married?
+Is couples therapy only for those that are married?

-Whether you have a significant other, domestic partner, fiancé or fiancée, spouse, husband, wife, girlfriend, boyfriend, mate, life partner, soul mate, or however you define your person, you are all welcome at Confluent Relationship Therapy!
-You can even do couples therapy while dating, and couples therapy for friends with benefits!
+No way!
+Couples therapy is for all relationship statuses.
+This includes those that are not married, married, casually dating and more!
+Whether you have a significant other, fiancé or fiancée, spouse, girlfriend, boyfriend, mate, life partner, or however you define your person, all are welcome at Confluent Relationship Therapy!

 Do you work with long-distance relationships?

 Yes and no!
-My license allows me to work with clients all over the state of Illinois.
-If your relationship is long-distance but you both reside somewhere in Illinois, then we can do virtual therapy from separate locations.
-If one of you is currently living out of state, then I unfortunately cannot.
+Sara’s state license allows her to work with clients all over Illinois.
+If your relationship is long-distance but you both reside somewhere in Illinois, then you can do virtual therapy from separate locations.
+If one of you is currently living out of state, then unfortunately you cannot, unless it is the state of California.

 Do you offer in-person services?

 Not at this time.
+Currently Sara is using a HIPAA-compliant video chat platform provided by Psychology Today for therapists in their directory.
+This is a secure online platform that many mental health professionals use instead of couples counseling via zoom.
 Online services allow you to access the sessions from anywhere, even during a lunch hour or in-between running errands.
-The video platform we use also allows you and your partner to log in from separate locations!
+The video platform also allows you and your partner to log in from separate locations!

 Getting Started